 Protecting Elderly Family Members – What Can You Do?

 Fact: We are all getting older.
 Unfortunately, there are many ways that the elderly can be targeted and taken advantage of financially.
-We are seeing increases in fake phone calls emails, text messages and IRS or Social Security fraud as scammers, and the technology used, becomes more and more sophisticated.
+We are seeing increases in fake phone calls and emails and IRS fraud as scammers and the technology used becomes more and more sophisticated.
 There are some steps you can take to help ensure that you and your family are protected from fraud or inadvertently making a transaction that you cannot reverse.
 I have heard several stories about caregivers, even family members, who did not have good intentions, managing to take funds from the elderly.

 If you feel your elderly parent, spouse, or friend is having cognitive difficulties but is not considered medically incapacitated, some of the steps below may also be helpful.
 It can be hard for someone to relinquish control over their finances, especially when they have been accustomed to handling their affairs for decades, so for some people this may be a sensitive subject.